technqvi/TimeSeriesML-FinMarket/README.md

 ### [MultiVarToManyOutputLSTM.ipynb](https://github.com/technqvi/TimeSeriesML-FinMarket/blob/main/MultiVarToManyOutputLSTM.ipynb)
 #### Overview
 - This is one of the core files on this repo,  we apply the LSTM model to build time-series forecasting to take prices over the past 60 days to predict prices in the next 10 days.
+- The first cell of this file include steps to build model from loading data to making prediction to unseen data.
 - It allows you to select what you want to predict as single columns as output but predict multiple outcomes in advance, for instance, you take MA10 , MACD, and RSI  60 days ago to predict Price in the next 10 day.
 - In addition to price as single input features(univariate time ),   you can choose others like MACD, SIGNAL,EMA,RSI as well as a mixture of these features as multiple features(multivariate) to feed into the model to predict.
 #### References